mathi59/dlhproject/README.md

 ### Preprocessing instructions

+Note: The Data --> glove.6B --> glove.6B.100d.txt and Data2 -- glove.6B --> glove.6b.100d.txt files are stored on Git LFS.
+Before you proceed,  make sure this file gets downloaded fully when you clone it.
+The size of this file should be roughly 331MB.

 This project has been developed using python3 and Jupyter notebook.
 ```bash
 The modules used in this project are: